JamesGreenaway/craftcms/README.md

     SITE_NAME=example
     ```

-1. Next, we need to remove the old craft project and its respective mysql volume so that we can re-install a new Craft project using the new domain names.
+1. Next, we need to remove the CraftCMS project and its respective mysql volume so that we can re-install a new Craft project using the new domain names.
     > You could manually change the settings inside the Craft dashboard but, for now, let's just create a new project. *Please see below for a tip that will speed up the installation process by using Composer's cache.*

     ```